PATIENT SAFETY AUTHORITY

 14. Separate formal time-outs must be done for separate procedures, including anesthetic blocks, by the person performing that procedure.9—11, 17, 21

-15. Noncritical activities in the procedure area must stop during the time-out, including music and nonessential talking that could distract team members.9—11, 14, 17
+15. The noncritical activities in the procedure area must stop during the time-out, including music and nonessential talking that could distract team members.9—11, 14, 17

-16. Relevant patient documents should be available and actively confirmed during the time-out process.9—11 Relevant documents include a history and physical, consent, operating room schedule, radiographic studies when applicable, and office notes.
+16. The relevant patient documents should be available and actively confirmed during the time-out process.9—11 Relevant documents include a history and physical, consent, operating room schedule and radiographic studies when applicable.

 17. The site mark should be referenced in the prepped and draped field during the time-out.9, 10, 21